Switchback Experiments under Geometric Mixing: Additional Details on the Filtered Average Treatment Effect

+This family of estimands provides flexibility in specifying the causal target, and the quantity used in Theorem \ref{theo:GATE_mse}, $\tau_{\FATE}^{(l, b)}$, is a sepcial case.
+In particular, $\tau_{\FATE}^{(l, b)}$ allows us to disregard time periods in which the DM estimator is biased due to carryover effects.
+In other situations, however, a FATE might be of interest in its own right; for example, one might wish to estimate causal effects separately for daytime and nighttime periods.

-Our next challenge is to give guidance on how to choose the switchback block length $l$ and burn-in length $b$ such as to make the error guarantees in Theorem \ref{theo:GATE_mse} as good as possible; here, we focus on optimizing mean-squared error.
-In doing, so, however, we first need to specify our target---do we want to target $\tau_{\GATE}$, or is it acceptable to target \smash{$\tau_{\FATE}^{(l, b)}$} from \eqref{eq:lbfate} instead?
-We start by first giving results for both targets below, and then follow-up with a discussion of trade-offs.
+Below, we provide full details of Corollaries \ref{coro:order_combined1} and \ref{coro:order_combined2} presented in Section \ref{sec:regular_estimation}.
+This gives guidance on how to choose the switchback block length $l$ and burn-in length $b$ such as to make the error guarantees for regular switchback estimators obtained in Theorem \ref{theo:GATE_mse} as good as possible; here, we focus on optimizing mean-squared error.
+In doing so, however, we first need to specify our target---do we want to target $\tau_{\GATE}$, or is it acceptable to target \smash{$\tau_{\FATE}^{(l, b)}$} from \eqref{eq:lbfate} instead?
+We first give results for both targets below, and then follow-up with a discussion of trade-offs.

 \begin{coro} Under the conditions in Theorem \ref{theo:GATE_mse}, with the choice that